testillano/h2agent/README.md

 * Schemas: define validation schemas used in further provisions to check the incoming and outgoing traffic.
 * Global variables: shared variables between different provision contexts and flows.
 Normally not needed, but it is an extra feature to solve some situations by other means.
-* Logging: dynamic logger configuration.
+* Logging: dynamic logger configuration (update and check).

 Then, we will describe **traffic server mock** features: